 Expert tip: It is helpful to set a monthly reminder (on your phone or in your calendar app) to clean your filters.
 Doing so regularly will extend the life of your filters and keep your hot tub clean and ready for use.

 Change Your Water

 Your spa cover will keep your water protected and your automatic filtration and purification system will remove impurities on an ongoing basis.
-However, it is still necessary to change your spa water at occasional but regular intervals.
+The hot tub chemicals you use will also go a long way in keeping the water clean.
+However, it is still necessary to change your hot tub water at occasional but regular intervals.
 It’s usually best to change the water every one to four months, depending on visible water conditions and how often you use your hot tub.

 Alternatively, you can purchase a pump system to drain the water from your spa.
 While your spa is empty, clean the acrylic shell (interior) with a spa surface cleaner (see the section below).
 Be careful not to expose your empty spa to direct sunlight as it may cause damage.

 To refill your spa, simply place your garden hose into the filter compartment and turn on to fill your spa.
 Filling at the filters will help prevent air pockets and keep your water clean.
 After your hot tub is refilled, be sure to follow your manufacturer’s instructions for sanitizing new water.